 So, does the average cross-validation testing performance improve with the interaction features?
 Is regularization useful?

 Engineering the interaction features increases the best model testing score to about ROC AUC = 0.74 on average across the folds, from about 0.72 without including interactions.
 These scores happen at C = 100, that is, with negligible regularization.
 On the plot of training versus testing scores for the model with interactions, you can see that the training score is a bit higher than the testing score, so it could be said that some amount of overfitting is going on.
 However, we cannot increase the testing score through regularization here, so this may not be a problematic instance of overfitting.
 In most cases, whatever strategy yields the highest testing score is the best strategy.
+In summary, adding interaction features improved cross-validation performance, and regularization appears not to be useful for the case study at this point, using a logistic regression model.

 We will reserve the step of fitting on all the training data for later, when we've tried other models in cross-validation to find the best model.